 It is the responsibility of the allergy sufferer and/or their parents to ensure the Adrenaline Auto Injector they carry is within date.
-Adrenaline Auto Injector expire annually and need to be represcribed from the GP in time to update them before they expire.
+Adrenaline Auto Injector expire annually and need to be represcribed from the School Doctor in time to update them before they expire.

-Health Centre Nurses and House matrons will be responsible for the Adrenaline Auto Injector in their area and checking use-by dates.
+Health Centre Nurses and House Matrons will be responsible for the Adrenaline Auto Injector in their areas and for checking use-by dates.